What is a VPN on Android? A beginner’s guide to mobile security

 Your Android device also comes with an Android-built-in VPN feature.
 This allows you to manually set up a VPN connection without a third-party app by going into your Android VPN settings.
 This option is generally used in a few specific scenarios:

 The basic steps involve navigating to: Settings > Network & Internet > VPN.
-From there, you'd tap the '+' (plus) icon or "Add VPN profile" and manually enter details like the VPN name, type (e.g., PPTP, L2TP/IPSec, IKEv2), server address, and your login credentials, all provided by your VPN administrator or service.
+To configure manually, tap “+” or “Add VPN profile,” then enter the VPN name, type, server address, and login details given by your administrator.

 Frankly, I find this method less user-friendly and more technical than using a dedicated app.
 You also miss out on the extra features and easy server switching that apps provide.